-As Mayor, she led the commemoration of the 60th anniversary of the end of World War II in Europe and Asia, jointly with the Royal Engineers, 42 Engineer Regiment (Geographic), and the Royal British Legion.
+As Mayor, she led the commemoration of the 60th anniversary of the end of World War II in Europe and Asia, jointly with the Royal Engineers, 42 Geographic), and the Royal British Legion.
 On 17 July 2005, a combined

-Veterans and Freedom Parade was followed by a drumhead service in the Market Place.1
+Engineer Regiment (Geographic), and the Royal British Legion.
+On 17 July 2005, a combined Veterans and Freedom Parade was followed by a drumhead service in the Market Place.

 Gillian Durrant.
 Liberal Democrat for St John's, Turnpike and Victoria Wards 1997-2007.
 Tax manager at Stoy Hayward and later tax senior at Ross Brooke.
 Organiser of the Town Council's annual Newbury in Bloom competition and member (with others) of the Town Trail group that installed the sculptures Ebb and Flow, Couple in Conversation and Symphony of the Trees, the first public art in Newbury since the statue of Queen Victoria.
-The first Mayor of Newbury to write a blog during her year of office.2 2015-19 Responsible Financial Officer of Newbury Town Council.
+The first Mayor of Newbury to write a blog during her year of office.
+2015-19 Responsible Financial Officer of Newbury Town Council.